jakestiles/hanabi-live/docs/VARIANTS.md

 * When players give a clue, they point at the cards clued, but say "quack" instead of a color or number.
 * This variant was invented by [Jack Gurev's](https://www.facebook.com/jack.gurev) group.

+### Dizzy

+* When a player successfully plays a card, turn order reverses.
+* When the end of the game is triggered by the last card being drawn, the team still gets a number of turns equal to the player count as normal.
+Because of turn order changing, those final turns may not be evenly distributed among all players.

 ### Throw It in a Hole

 * When players play a card, they do not flip it over like normal but instead place it face down in the center of the table.